PatentFig AI: AI Patent Drawing Software for IP Teams (Full Overview)

 This is especially useful when only one perspective has issues.
 You can fix that single slot without rerunning the full batch.

-For regeneration, PatentFig reuses the same prompt rules for that slot (template + view parameters + mode parameters), so no extra text input is required.
+For regeneration, PatentFig AI reuses the same prompt rules for that slot (template + view parameters + mode parameters), so no extra text input is required.

 4) Versioned slot management